ZygyGames/slate/source/index.html.md

 **Filterable Options**

-`last_sync` pass in a timestamp to return only the objects updated later than the requested date
+`last_sync` pass in a timestamp to return only the objects updated LATER than the requested date

+`since` pass in a timestamp to return only the objects updated EARLIER than the requested date

 `user_ids`, the endpoint will only return the included users.